 have you tried applying for financial aid?
 For fashion school i think it would be best to go all four years since you build upon each year.
-Im applying to fit too! :)posted about 3 years ago
+Im applying to fit too! :)posted over 3 years ago

 Make Her Feel Welcome with Chic Points